Work faster with a better Finder that arranges windows fast with keyboard shortcuts.

 Cut

-Cut files, switch tabs, paste — that's a move.
+Cut files, switch tabs, paste, and they move.

 +N